y2s82/goblin_camp/Goblin Camp/Readme.txt

 *Press the 'h' key down (and keep it pressed down) to see keyboard help text.
 	Basically there are keyboard shortcuts for most of the menus, and you can use the numbers 0-9 to choose a menu item.
+*Keybindings can be changed from the main menu

 - Stock manager controls -